Private, In-Home Tutoring in Rye, New Hampshire

-SchoolTutoring Academy’s tutoring programs for Rye students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Rye, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The NH College and Career Ready Standards is the curriculum in use in both the elementary and high school which students from Rye attend.
 The Standards detail the learning expectations in all core subjects and electives so that educators are able to use a scope and sequence that ensures students are instructed in all topics of a subject.
 The objectives include critical thinking goals and 21st century learning skills include creative thinking, collaborative learning, and the ability to work on projects that integrate different subjects.
 As students move on to high school, interdisciplinary and independent learning are emphasized so that students are self-sufficient and able to transition to the demands of college or career.

 Educating Our Parents: Understanding the Rye District Curriculum

 The Language Arts curriculum seeks to develop a full repertoire of literacy and communication skills for students.
 The literacy skills which students should become proficient in include comprehension, analysis and interpretation, and recognition of an author’s purpose or bias.
 Communication skills include organization of thoughts, expression, ability to listen, response, and body language.
 These areas are developed by integrating the teaching of reading, writing, and discussing or presenting material.